 Additionally, the Governors of U.S. states may designate cities, counties, and Revenue Bond Issuers located in their states for participation in the Facility, and the Mayor of the District of Columbia may designate a Revenue Bond Issuer located in the District of Columbia for participation in the Facility, in each case subject to the limits described below.
-Any such designated cities will be "Designated Cities," designated counties will be "Designated Revenue Bond Issuers will be "De
+Any such designated cities will be "Designated Cities," designated counties will be "Designated Counties" and designated Revenue Bond Issuers will be "Designated RBIS."